November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 2. Embrace Product-Led Growth (PLG) as a Retention Engine

-PLG uses the product as the primary acquisition and retention channel.
-Freemium tiers and frictionless trials let users discover value themselves, increasing stickiness as teams adopt the tool together3.
+PLG uses the product as the primary channel for acquisition and retention.
+Freemium tiers and frictionless trials let users discover value themselves, increasing stickiness as teams adopt the tool together2.

 • Design a seamless onboarding that accelerates the user’s “Aha!” moment.